 Sarah is a Licensed Marriage and Family Therapist and Registered Play Therapist providing therapy, case management, and intensive outpatient services for clients in San Diego.
 She has history of working with youth in a variety of settings, including outpatient, residential, and crisis shelters.
 She also has experience working with the military as a therapist on military bases.
 She practices a variety of modalities, focusing on CBT, DBT, play therapy, psychodynamic, and trauma-informed care in her work.
 Sarah is a member of the Pet Assisted Therapy team at the San Diego Humane Society and has served on the San Diego CAMFT Chapter board for over two years.
 She has previously served on the Desert CAMFT Chapter board as the Prelicensed Member Representative.
 Sarah was recently appointed as a State CAMFT CEPA Committee member and will play a critical role in maintaining the continuing education standards for mental health professionals in California.

 Sarah is a student at San Diego State University in the Mental Health and Trauma-Informed Care certificate program.
 She is pursuing further education in Marriage and Family Therapy.
 Her current community work includes supporting families navigating crisis or sudden death through Trauma Intervention Program's East County chapter.
 She volunteers with the Somali Bantu refugee community in City Heights and with Sharp Memorial's Arts for Healing program.
 Sarah shadows with IVAT's clinical training program and is interested in trauma prevention, intervention and advocacy.
-Her goal is to provide mental health support for families in underserved communities with a focus on social justice and the disruption of intergenerational cycles of trauma.
+Her goal is to provide mental health support for families in psychiatrically underserved communities.

 Marisa is an Associate Marriage and Family Therapist, and recent graduate of Point Loma Nazarene University’s Clinical Counseling Program.
 She currently works at an intensive outpatient program in San Diego where she provides individual, group, and family counseling to adolescents with mood and anxiety disorders.
 Marisa has a diverse range of clinical experience including outpatient hospital settings, in-home outreach case management, psychiatric research, and behavior intervention with children in school settings.
 Throughout her training she has become well versed in ACT, CBT, motivational interviewing, and specific mindfulness-based approaches.
 Marisa is passionate about providing support to adolescents and transitioning age youth during this important stage in development, and hopes to specialize in work with these populations with a focus on advocacy and social justice.